UnPourTous/react-native-popup-stub/lib/README.md

 ## Introduction
 Popup global controller:

-- Handles popup animations
+- Handle popup animations
-- Treats components with the same `zIndex` as same layer, removes old popup automatically
+- Remove old popup with the same `zIndex` automatically (this one may change)
-- Makes it easy too implement your own popup like Dialog, Toast, ActionSheet
+- Make it easy to implement your own popup like Dialog, Toast, ActionSheet

 Derived from @unpourtous/react-native-stub-toast/PopupStub.